Patrick Macias

-Patrick Macias (born 1972 in Sacramento, California) is an American author and co-author of several titles on pop culture fandom, specifically relating to Japanese culture and otaku culture in America.
+Patrick Macias (born 1972) is an American author and co-author of several titles on pop culture fandom, specifically relating to Japanese culture and otaku culture in America.
 Macias is also a correspondent for NHK World Television show Tokyo Eye, and is the editor-in-chief of the otaku culture magazine Otaku USA, which debuted on June 5, 2007.

-In 2014, Patrick became the Senior Manager of New Initiatives at Crunchyroll.
+In 2014, Macias became the Senior Manager of New Initiatives at Crunchyroll, leaving the position in 2019.
+Macias currently works as a Creative Director at Octas, Inc.

+Macias hosts the podcast "Pure TokyoScope" with co-host Matt Alt, a translator and writer.
+The podcast covers general topics of anime, manga and Japanese culture.
+In 2024, Macias published "Mondo Tokyo - Dispatches from a Secret Japan", a collection of interviews and short stories about the Tokyo underground scene.

 Biography

 Macias became a published writer when he was 19, writing about youth culture for zines and other publications.
 Alvin Lu, a former editor of the San Francisco Bay Guardian, asked Macias to write for the Guardian based on Macias's early work, and this led to a regular column titled "Tiger on Beat" in which Macias covered Hong Kong movies.
 Lu went on to edit Tokyoscope and Pulp, and Macias likewise began writing for Pulp and became the assistant editor for Animerica.

-In 2010, Patrick was contracted to become the co-host of the webshow, Otaku-Verse-Zero, sponsored by Japanese internet radio station company known as K'z Station.
-With his co-host Yuu Asakawa, he would explore anime and other Japanese sub-culture in and round Tokyo.
-In 2011, Patrick would join Crunchyroll's web-talk show The Live Show as co-host for the show.
+In 2010, Macias was contracted to become the co-host of the webshow, Otaku-Verse-Zero, sponsored by Japanese internet radio station company known as K'z Station.
+With his co-host Yuu Asakawa, he explored anime and other Japanese sub-culture in and round Tokyo.
+In 2011, Macias would join Crunchyroll's web-talk show The Live Show as co-host for the show.

-In 2014, Patrick began writing the PARANOIA GIRLS webcomic, “an experimental science fiction story set in the Northern California suburbs of 1985,” featuring art by Japanese surrealist Yunico Uchiyama.
+In 2014, Macias began writing the Paranoia Girls webcomic, “an experimental science fiction story set in the Northern California suburbs of 1985,” featuring art by Japanese surrealist Yunico Uchiyama.

-In 2015, Patrick created the HYPERSONIC music club webcomic for Crunchyroll, featuring art by illustrator Hiroyuki Takahashi, in which cyborg DJs battle demons from another dimension.
+In 2015, Macias created the Hypersonic Music Club webcomic for Crunchyroll, featuring art by illustrator Hiroyuki Takahashi, in which cyborg DJs battle demons from another dimension.

-Later in 2015, Patrick began working with artist Mugi Tanaka on the PARK Harajuku: Crisis Team! webcomic, conceived as a collaboration between Crunchyroll and the "otaku fashion" PARK store in Harajuku, Tokyo.
-This webcomic was adapted into the 2017 anime series Urahara.
+Later in 2015, Macias began working with artist Mugi Tanaka on the Park Harajuku: Crisis Team! webcomic, conceived as a collaboration between Crunchyroll and the "otaku fashion" Park store in Harajuku, Tokyo.
+It was adapted into the 2017 anime series Urahara.

+In 2018, he moved to Tokyo, Japan with his wife and daughter.